hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ### Application Context

 All of the classes in your application can access the application `context`, so it is an ideal place to store project configuration.

-#### cdktf.json Context
+Context becomes available to any construct in your application after you run `cdktf synth`.

-Context can be configured as a static value in `cdktf.json` via the `context` key:
+You can configure context as a static value in `cdktf.json` by setting the `context` property.

 ```jsonc
 {